-Gratitude can make all the difference for you even when things are not going as planned.
-Your dark days can become brighter.
-Your sad days can become happier.
 Like the suns rays beaming between the clouds, appreciation turns the darkness into light.

 Why focus on developing gratitude?

-Surprisingly, developing gratitude can turn your darkest days, weeks or even months around into more positive experiences.
+This appreciation helps you to develop a grateful heart and can turn your darkest days, weeks or even months around into more positive experiences.

-Also, gratitude allows you to learn from your past mistakes, boosts your positive emotions like;
+Additionally, gratitude allows you to learn from your past mistakes, boosts your positive emotions like;

 Gratitude even eradicates the sense of entitlement allowing you to work harder.
 In fact, just being grateful improves your overall health immensely.